walterlv/Walterlv.Issues.NonClientParent/README.md

 ## Analysis

 If we hook the parent window, we'll see that the parent window receives no messages while the mouse is moving over the non-client area.
-But is the child window is released, the `NCHITTEST` message comes back again.
+But if the child window is released, the `NCHITTEST` message comes back again.